Alfresco/docs-alfresco/digital-workspace/latest/process/starting.md

 1. Click on the running processes badge.

-    The metadata side panel opens.
+    A side panel containing all the metadata opens.

 2. Click on **Linked Process** to view a list of all the currently running processes of that particular document.

-    The name of the processes along with the starting date is displayed.
+    The name of all the linked processes along with their starting date is displayed.

-3. Click on **View Details** to view the tasks completed.
+3. Click on **View Details** to view more information about the tasks completed.

    > **Note:**  You will require permmision to access the details.